supersonictw/purple-line/README.md

+# purple-line

+libpurple (Pidgin, Finch) protocol plugin for [LINE](http://line.me/).

-# WARNING: Line Corporation is currently banning people for using 3rd party clients
+## WARNING: Line Corporation is currently banning people for using 3rd party clients

 There are multiple reports of accounts being permanently banned for using 3rd party clients such as Pidgin.
 What exactly triggers the ban is unknown, but it's probably best to stick to the